microsoft/kernel-memory/README.md

 >         .AddTag("fiscalYear", "2023"));
 > ```

-### Getting answers via the web service
+# Get answers via the web service

 > ```
 > curl http://127.0.0.1:9001/ask -d'{"query":"Any news from NASA about Orion?"}' -H 'Content-Type: application/json'
 > ```
+>
 > ```json
 > {
 >   "Query": "Any news from NASA about Orion?",
 >   "Text": "Yes, there is news from NASA about the Orion spacecraft.
-NASA has invited the media to see a new test version of the Orion spacecraft and the hardware that will be used to recover the capsule and astronauts upon their return from space during the Artemis II mission.
-The event is scheduled to take place at Naval Base San Diego on August 2nd at 11 a.m.
-PDT.
-Personnel from NASA, the U.S. Navy, and the U.S. Air Force will be available to speak with the media.
-Teams are currently conducting tests in the Pacific Ocean to demonstrate and evaluate the processes, procedures, and hardware for recovery operations for crewed Artemis missions.
-These tests will help prepare the team for Artemis II, which will be NASA's first crewed mission under the Artemis program.
-The Artemis II crew, consisting of NASA astronauts Reid Wiseman, Victor Glover, and Christina Koch, and Canadian Space Agency astronaut Jeremy Hansen, will participate in recovery testing at sea next year.
+NASA has invited the media to see a new test version [......]
 For more information about the Artemis program, you can visit the NASA website.",
 >   "RelevantSources": [
 >     {
 >       "Link": "...",